yaheya/bedrock-chat/.github/ISSUE_TEMPLATE/feature_request.md

 ## Implementation feasibility

-Are you willing to discuss the solution with us, decide on the approach, and assist with the implementation?
+Are you willing to collaborate with us to discuss the solution, decide on the approach, and assist with the implementation?

-- [ ] Yes
+- [ ] Yes, I am able to implement the feature and create a pull request.
-- [ ] No
+- [ ] No, I am unable to implement the feature, but I am open to discussing the solution.